Drug and Alcohol Overdose Prevention Resources

 Naloxone works to stop opioid overdose in the body for 30 – 90 minutes.
 But many opioids stay in the body longer.
 Call 911 and stay until the responders arrive (NIDA).

 FCHD has a licensed independent mental health provider who is on hand to assist you, or someone you know, every step of the way.
 Recovery is possible.
 A life substance-free is a reality.
 Call for support, 402-362-2621.

-How do I get rid of unused medications?
+How do I get rid of unused drugs?

-Do not keep leftover medications.
-You can click the link below “Medication Disposal” to find a location near you to drop off legal or illegal drugs.
-Everyday is take back day!
-Or You can call the health department and ask for a DETERRA packet.
-We will provide to you at no cost and it is a safe medication disposal system that does not leaves toxins behind.
+Do not keep leftover prescriptions.
+You can click the link below “Medication Disposal” to find a place near you to drop off legal or illegal drugs.
+Every day is take back day!
+Or you can call the health district and ask for a DETERRA packet.
+We will give them to you at no cost and it is a safe medication disposal system that does not leaves toxins behind.

 - Stop Overdose NE – Nebraska resource to services and pharmacies

 - Opioids – CDC Opioid Basics and Data Trends

 - Acύte para prevenir la adicción – CDC Spanish

 - Life or Meth – Nebraska Attorney General’s Website

 - Stop Overdose – CDC information on drugs, stigma & recovery